Understanding the Apprenticeship Levy.

 Additionally, for those who spend above their levy funds (or smaller businesses with less than £3 million annual salary), the government will fund apprenticeship training at 90%, leaving organisations to only pay the remaining 10%.

-There are a couple of changes to the levy in 2019, both of which should help to boost the number of high-quality apprenticeships available on the market.
+There were a couple of changes to the levy in 2019, both of which should help to boost the number of high-quality apprenticeships available on the market.

 The first is an increase in something called the ‘levy transfer facility’.
 This means organisations can now transfer up to 25% of their levy funds to other organisations within their supply chain, to help them fund and employ apprentices.